 Q. What is the main formhandler you use for Shopping cart?

-ShoppingCartFormHandler & CartModifierFormHandler
+Ans: ShoppingCartFormHandler & CartModifierFormHandler

 Q. What is a Component?

-Is a Java bean
+Ans: Is a Java bean

 Q. What are scenarios?

-Scenario anticipates and tracks the actions of the people who visit your Web site and responds appropriately by, for example, tailoring the content of the site, offering price promotions, or sending targeted e-mail messages
+Ans: Scenario anticipates and tracks the actions of the people who visit your Web site and responds appropriately by, for example, tailoring the content of the site, offering price promotions, or sending targeted e-mail messages

 Q. Is DAS for high volume or low volume traffic?

-Q. What are the performance issues with ATG?
+Q. Explain the ATG performance issues ?

 Q. Why is Eclipse used with ATG?